Obtain a random string.

 pf-out "%s\n", str

-Get a random binary value that is 8 bytes in length - this value may contain null characters (i.e. it will contain bytes with values ranging from 0 to 255) and will also be null-terminated regardless:
+Get a random binary value that is 8 bytes in length - this value may contain null bytes (i.e. it will contain bytes with values ranging from 0 to 255) and will also be null-terminated regardless:

 random-string to define str length 8 binary